-Furthermore, in the event that the supply of crude oil by pipeline from Russia to a landlocked EU Member State is interrupted, under certain circumstances seaborne crude oil from Russia falling under CN code 2709 00 may be imported into that Member State.
+Further, in the event that the supply of crude oil by pipeline from Russia to a landlocked EU Member State is interrupted, under certain circumstances seaborne crude oil from Russia falling under CN code 2709 00 may be imported into that Member State.

-Apart from that, in its Frequently Asked Questions, the European Commission states that the prohibition does not apply to goods which were "already"
+In its Frequently Asked Questions, the European Commission states that the prohibition does not apply to goods which were "already released for free circulation within the territory of the Union (i.e. usually already placed on the market)" prior to 4 June 2022.

-released for free circulation within the territory of the Union (i.e. usually already placed on the market)" prior to 4 June 2022.
+Further, the European Commission has stated that, before purchasing listed crude oil and petroleum products from other EU Member States benefitting from the exemption for imports by pipeline or from the specific derogations for

-Further, the European Commission states that, before purchasing listed crude oil and petroleum products from other EU Member States benefitting from the exemption for imports by pipeline or from the specific derogations for Bulgaria and Croatia, EU operators and national authorities "must conduct appropriate due diligence" and "should do the necessary checks to ensure that such goods do not originate from Russia, are not exported from Russia or are not petroleum products (...) which are obtained from crude oil originating or exported from Russia."
+Bulgaria and Croatia, EU operators and national authorities "must conduct appropriate due diligence" and "should do the necessary checks to ensure that such goods do not originate from Russia, are not exported from Russia or are not petroleum products (...) which are obtained from crude oil originating or exported from Russia."

 In addition, as mentioned above, Council Regulation (EU) No. 2022/879 introduced a prohibition on providing, directly or indirectly, technical assistance, brokering services or financing or financial assistance related to the transport, including through ship-to-ship transfers, to third countries of the listed crude oil or petroleum products if they originate in Russia or have been exported from Russia.
 In its Frequently Asked Questions, the European Commission states that this prohibition only applies to maritime transport and does not extend to pipeline transport.
-Exemptions apply to (i) the execution until 5 December 2022 of contracts concluded before 4 June 2022 (or of ancillary contracts necessary for the execution of such contracts) and (ii) the transport of listed crude oil or petroleum products where those goods originate in a third country and are only being loaded in, departing from or transiting through Russia, provided that both the origin and the owner of those goods are non-Russian.